A $C^\ast$-algebraic view on the interaction of real- and reciprocal space topology in skyrmion crystals: Properties of multi- q magnetic systems

-The degree of $\hatn$, introduced in Eq.~(\ref{eq:degree}) is the first important order parameter characterizing the texture.
+The degree of $\hatn \in C^\infty(T^2,S^2)$, introduced in Eq.~(\ref{eq:degree}) is the first important order parameter characterizing the texture.
 In Fig. \ref{fig:3QskxPD} (a), we show how $\deg \hatn$ depends on $m$ and $\varphi$, thereby reproducing the result of \cite[Fig.~6]{Shimizu2022}.
 Implicit equations for the phase boundaries were already determined in \cite[Eq.~(29)]{Shimizu2022}.
-Another relevant order parameter for the interpretation of the electronic phase diagrams later on is the net magnetization
+Another relevant order parameter of $\hatn \in C^\infty(T^2,S^2)$ for the interpretation of the electronic phase diagrams later on is the net magnetization

+where the transition from real space to the $2$-torus of phases is understood in the sense of section~\ref{subsec:real_space_classification}.
 One finds $\braket{\hat{n}_x} =\braket{\hat{n}_y}=0$, while $\braket{\hat{n}_z}$ shows a nontrivial dependence on $m$ and $\varphi$ as demonstrated by Fig.~\ref{fig:3QskxPD} (b).
 When $\braket{\hatn} = 0$, the magnetic texture is time-reversal invariant modulo a proper Euclidean symmetry operation.
 Since this imposes additional constraints on the associated electronic system, we plot the resulting phase boundary as a solid black line in Fig.~\ref{fig:3QskxPD}b).